philips/kids-epub-fix/README.md

 ## Kid epub Fix

 Many early reader kid books have pages that are single large image that has been hand drawn and lettered.
 The publishers then attempt to use a number of hacky CSS/HTML solutions in their epubs to overlay and then hide text on top.
+This causes many issues:

+- Rendering issues on Webkit/Chrome readers like koreader due to complex CSS
+- Page numbers that are incorrect due to text overflowing on smaller devices
+- Empty and/or blank pages due to hidden text pushed around by resized images for larger/smaller devices
+- Text overflowing margins from fixed pixel spacing

 This tool strips all of the complex CSS and HTML away and just displays the images one per page.